Swedish gifts for birthdays, Christmas or other any occasion

 For the calm and patient Sweden lover

 This is the image of the fishing huts on the island of Smögen at the west coast of Sweden.
-(Go there if you haven’t been there yet!
+You need to check it out if you haven’t been there yet!
 It’s a stunningly idyllic island.
-My Sweden travel guide, here.)

 I have actually met Sweden fans who put a finished puzzle on the wall.